-An expired initial certificate can be reissued for a period of five years if the certificate holder has not already completed three years full time teaching experience.
-Applicants seeking a reissuance of an Initial certificate will be required, within one year prior to the candidate's application for a reissued initial certificate, to:
+An expired initial certificate can be reissued for a period of five years if the certificate holder has completed all the requirements for the professional certificate EXCEPT the three years teaching experience requirement.
+Applicants seeking a reissuance of an Initial certificate will be required to:

-- re-take and pass the applicable NYSTCE content specialty test(s); and - successfully complete 75 hours of acceptable professional development.
+- □ re-take and pass the applicable NYSTCE content specialty test(s), and - □ successfully complete 75 hours of acceptable professional development or 50 hours of acceptable CTLE hours, within one (1) year prior to submission of the application or within one year after submission of the application for the reissuance of the initial certificate.